BrentGrammer/Docker-k8s-academind/NOTES/Docker/Commands.md

 - docker container prune
 - docker image prune

+## Shell into a container:

+- docker exec -it <container name> sh

 # Docker Compose

 - docker-compose run --rm <service-name> <cmd>

+  - **docker-sompose run will build the container if it does not exist (unlike docker run command which requires a docker build first)**
   - Runs a single service part of a docker-compose.yaml file and passes in a command (optional)
   - Removes containers after they shut down automatically --rm